Xorlev/slogd/README.md

 Topics are comprised of multiple segments.
 Segments are contiguous sections of logfile which are created as each segment becomes too old or too big. slogd attempts to retain data no longer than the topic is configured for.
-Segment age (for purposes of removal) is determined by the timestamp of the newest message, whereas segment max age (oldest a segment is before a new segment is created) is evaluated on the timestamp of the oldest message.
+Segment age (for purposes of removal) is determined by the timestamp of the newest message, whereas segment creation time is evaluated on the timestamp of the oldest message.
+Proactive segment rolling is based on segment creation time.

 By default, segments are created every 6 hours or 16MiB.
 Each segment has two accompanying indices, an index on offset and an index on publish timestamp.
 These allow for efficiently seeking through